codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a careful wolf?
-Aware wolf.
+What did the digital clock say to the grandfather clock?
+Look, no hands!

 ## Daily Trivia

-Which RAID array type is associated with data mirroring?
+Which programming language shares its name with an island in Indonesia?
- 1. RAID 5
+ 1. Python
- 2. RAID 10
+ 2. Java
- 3. RAID 1
+ 3. C
- 4. RAID 0
+ 4. Jakarta

 <details>
   <summary>Answer</summary>
-  RAID 1
+  Java
 </details>